 - This category also includes paid advertising (print, display, mobile, internet etc.) and sponsorships, etc. with affinity groups like your child’s baseball team, program or banner ads for golf tournaments, award banquets, industry events, trade shows, monthly networking meetings, etc. It’s a good idea to combine one or more of these methods with follow up like a mailer or cold call.
 Again, just keep in mind that your initial response may be 3% or less (industry standard for mailers) so you’ll need to plan to repeat and combine for best results.
 The good news about some of these methods is that they can be automated and are pretty inexpensive to use.

 - Another category is contacts you gather or “impressions” you make via table tops, chair drops, booths, giveaways etc. while marketing at events like the ones listed above.
 There are some definite techniques you’ll want to use to get the best results from this type of marketing but it’s something you’ll want to include in your cleaning business marketing plan.
 If you’re able to follow up with these prospects (now warm) by means of a mailer or phone call later so much the better.

 We’ve gotten a good start on identifying cold prospects and what it takes to begin moving them closer to the warm, hot and (our ultimate goal) “customer” stage.
 But in order for this information to be of any real value to you you’ve got to start implementing these strategies in your business.
 The combination of information and implementation is what you get when you work with Build My Cleaning Business.
-Click here to see which of our coaching packages is right for you.
-Or click here to set up a “get acquainted” call to see how we can help you start, build or grow your cleaning business today!
+If you’re looking to get new clients, increase your income and have more free time, The Marketing Tools Blueprint Module is right for you!

 The next installment of this series will talk about the various types of warm prospects you may encounter, how to find them and how to move them into the warm prospect and ultimately the customer category.